A Guide to Glass Shower Doors

 You may decide to place the shower next to the tub because it looks nice, or because you don’t want to make major changes to the water lines.
 Perhaps you only need a shower in a space with limited square footage, so you want to put it in the corner.
 Wherever the shower ends up, your design will require one of the following door mounting options:

 The style you choose can be based mostly on your taste.
 However, before committing, you will want to consult with your contractor to assess the bathroom space for quirks.
-After all, not all bathrooms are made alike: dimensions vary from ceiling-to-floor, plumbing lines wander, walls and floors are not always plumb.
-Your contractor can help you determine the best location for the shower, including making sure that the walls can bear the weight of frameless doors.
+After all, not all bathrooms are made alike: dimensions vary from ceiling to floor, plumbing lines wander, walls and floors are not always plumb.
+Your contractor can help you determine the best location for the shower, including making sure that the walls can bear the weight of frameless shower doors.

 Mary Ann and Frank’s bathroom renovation